 I like to leave the names in place until the course is 100 percent finalized.
 Even if I plan to apply all the requested changes myself, it’s nice to be able to refer back to the person who originally created the course in case I’m unsure about something.

 Share Course with Collaborators

 When I’m ready to share my course with my collaborators, I simply go up to the Share tab, click on View Collaborators, enter the relevant e-mail addresses in the box one by one, and click Invite.

 Then, assign each collaborator a role.
-For collaborators who just need to be able to add and edit content, choose Author.
-For collaborators who might need to adjust course settings and publish to Review 360, for example, choose Admin.
+For collaborators who just need to be able to add and edit content, choose Course collaborator.
+For collaborators who might need to adjust course settings and publish to Review 360, for example, choose Course manager.